volodymyrprokopyuk/kotlin-sdp/README.md

 # 12-factor SaaS cloud application

 1. **Codebase**.
 One codebase tracked in revision control, many deployments
-    - Use revision control system (Git) to track codebase changes
+    - Use revision control system (Git) to track changes to the codebase
     - Set up one repository per app/service
     - Single codebase is deployed into multiple environments (dev, test, staging, production) with different level of maturity/testing